 An Adventure In American History- Coastal Virginia

 Bright sunshine, warm sand and the relaxing sounds of the ocean that’s my idea of a perfect vacation.
 Roadside markers, historical sites and guided tours that’s my husband’s idea of a perfect vacation!
 Fortunately, our visit to Coastal Virginia met the mark for both of us (the kids had a fabulous time, too!).
-If you haven’t had the chance to visit this stunning and historically significant region, it’s time to plan a trip.
-Coastal Virginia is a top trending destination guaranteed to please all the travelers in your group!
+If you haven’t had the chance to visit this stunning and historically significant region, it’s time to plan a student trip to Coastal Virginia.
+It’s a top trending destination guaranteed to please all the travelers in your group!

 Just a quick jaunt up the road is charming Newport News, settled in 1621.
 The Mariner’s Museum and Park is a must-do in this lovely piece of Virginia real estate.
 You’ll have the chance to experience the Monitor’s story in a way that history books can’t do justice!
 The Virginia War Museum sheds light on the history of the American military with unique, personal artifacts, weapons and other fascinating pieces of war memorabilia.